• Skip to primary navigation

 What To Serve With Wild Rice

-The flavor of wild rice pairs particularly good with mushrooms so it can be used to make a Mushroom Pilaf or a Mushroom Wild Rice Soup.
+The earthy flavor of wild rice pairs particularly well with mushrooms so it can be used to make a Mushroom Pilaf or a Mushroom Wild Rice Soup.

 I love to have a batch on hand to add it to my favorite everyday dishes for some extra protein and flavor.

-Cooked wild rice lifted from serving bowl on wooden spoon.
+Cooked wild rice in wooden bowl with wooden spoon.

 Can Wild Rice Be Frozen?

-This recipe makes a big batch of wild rice - You can cut the recipe in half if you like.
+This recipe makes a big batch of wild rice and can be cut in half if needed.

-You can also freeze it and use as needed!
+It can also be frozen and used as needed!

 How To Freeze

-2. Store in an airtight container or separate the batch into smaller portions and freeze the portions in smaller containers up to 6 months.
+2. Place the cooled wild rice in an airtight container or separate the batch into smaller portions, label with the date, and freeze up to 6 months.

-3. You can grab a portion of the rice as you need and add it to your favorite recipes.
+3. Grab a portion of the wild rice as needed and add to your favorite recipes.

 How To Thaw

-Place the wild rice in the fridge for 24 hours to thaw and then use as you like.
+Place the wild rice in the fridge for 24 hours to thaw and then use as needed.

 Always be sure to exercise caution when using an Instant Pot.
 Check out this guide for any questions you may have regarding use of your Instant Pot.